 Shopping List for Hurricane Season

 To help prevent window glass from shattering, board up windows with precut 5/8-inch plywood.
-Attach anchors and pre-drill holes ahead of time so you can put up the boards as soon as you hear the storm warning.
+Attach anchors and pre-drill holes ahead of time so you can put up the plywood as soon as you hear the storm warning.

 Roofing Cement + Trowel or Putty Knife